-I’ll be at the Deep South Philosophy of Neuroscience workshop this weekend.
-I’m presenting a new, pre-registered study of philosophers.
-The study replicates findings that less reflective philosophers tended towards certain philosophical views.
+I’ll be presenting new data from a pre-registered replication at some conferences in the next few months.
+The study replicated findings that less reflective philosophers tended towards certain philosophical views.
 It also finds that philosophical views are somewhat predicted by culture, education, gender, and personality.
 Here’s my handout.

 One of my favorite researchers is Chandra Sripada.
 Sripada is a professor of both philosophy and psychiatry.
 My research also crosses the humanities-science divide(s).
 So, I often wonder how to replicate a multi-disciplinary career like Sripada’s.
 A look at Sripada’s CV reveals a career path involving multiple advanced degrees, internships/residencies, etc. If you are like me, then you (or your partner) might want a more efficient path to a career.
 In this post, I share advice about how to obtain multi-disciplinary training from philosophy graduate programs.
 Continue reading Multi-disciplinary Philosophy PhD Programs